matthr0w/ChipleX/README.md

 - **`flit_padding`**: Indicates the number of zero-padded bytes in the flit.

-Additionally, a `start_time` variable is used to measure transaction latency.
-This variable is only for evaluation purposes and does not affect the simulation behavior.
+Additionally, the `start_time` variable is used to measure transaction latency, while the `success` flag indicates whether a transmission was successful.
+Both are intended solely for internal evaluation.
+They do not represent real-world header fields and should not be relied upon by user logic.

 ## RISC-V Cycle Estimation